 The nutritional profile above demonstrates how 100g of cricket protein measures up to a traditional meal of steak and broccoli.
 It is important to note, however, that a typical serving size of cricket powder is roughly 2 tablespoons (17 grams).
 Therefore, it would take approximately 5 servings of cricket powder to equal a 100 gram (3.5 oz) serving of steak.

 For more information on the nutritional value of insects with regards to human consumption, we recommend the following chapter from the FAO Forestry Paper, “Edible Insects: Future Prospects for Food and Feed Security”

 According to Dr. Goldin, an additional benefit of insect nutrition is the gut microbiota.
 As you may recall, D2D recently reviewed the importance of gut health and its effect on your brain in our article, “Your Second Brain: Gut Microbiota.”
 Probiotics help facilitate the growth of native gut microbes, but in order for probiotics to be successful at their job, they need fuel— this is where prebiotics come into the picture.
 Prebiotics feed probiotics and insects are considered rich prebiotics because of the fiber in their exoskeleton.

-It is also important to note that insects can share common food allergens with crustacean, as both species are classified as arthropod.
+It is also important to note that insects can share common food allergens with crustacean, as both species are classified as an arthropod.
 Unfortunately, there is very little research pertaining to insect-related food allergens as the industry is just starting to expand.
 Because of this, the European Food Safety Agency warns anyone allergic to shellfish or mites to avoid eating insects.